Why instruct David?

 Defamation -Libel and Slander

-If you are an individual or company or organisation and your reputation has been attacked from gossip, rumour, lies or malicious comments, whether online, in print or spoken, this can have a devastating impact and cause serious harm and distress.
-Reputations built up over many years can be damaged.
-Your reputation is a valuable yet fragile asset that must be protected.
+If you are an individual or company or organisation and your reputation has been attacked from gossip, rumour, lies or malicious comments, whether online, in print, or spoken, this can have a devastating impact and cause serious harm and distress.
+Reputations built up over many years can be damaged overnight.
+Your reputation is a valuable yet fragile asset which must be protected.
 Any damage must be compensated and your reputation vindicated.

-The first step we always take is to acquire a detailed understanding of you or your business, and the background to any attacks that are being made against you.
-We can then assess and advise you as to appropriate strategies to stop any attacks, repair any damage that has been caused and prevent any attacks being made against you in the future.
+David’s first step will be to acquire a detailed understanding of the background to any attacks/threats, then to assess and advise you as to appropriate strategies to stop any attacks, repair any damage caused and prevent any future attacks.
 Depending upon the factors in your case and your attitude towards litigation, various strategies can be explored such as demanding that a perpetrator will “cease and desist” their actions, obtaining an injunction, seeking an apology or pursuing a claim for compensation.

 There are many solicitors who may be willing to assist you.
-However, there are good reasons why you should instruct David Magill through Simon Burn Solicitors.
+However, here are good reasons why you should instruct David through Simon Burn Solicitors.

-3. As a solicitor with lengthy expertise he make an early assessment of your case quickly and efficiently when you enquire .
+3. As a solicitor with lengthy expertise, he can make an early assessment of your case quickly and efficiently when you enquire .

 Defamation-What I can do for you.